 - Appointment offers executive power; time-bound promotions and automatic increase in privileges.

 - Job Security Perks: Accommodation, transport, medical benefits, leave travel concession etc.

-- Immense satisfaction one derives from being able to be part of development and decision making process of the country apart from serving the countrymen.
+- Immense satisfaction one derives from being able to be part of the development and decision-making the process of the country apart from serving the countrymen.